I outline how I collect and use Kindergarten documentation. Set yourself and your students up for success with a simple and easy way to document!

 I prefer to do it electronically with OneNote.
 But, I’ve also seen educators that use Google Sheets, Google Slides, Google Keep, Brightspace.
 There are so many different options.
 Try a few out and see which platform works best for you.

 I use an electronic format because it allows me to take pictures of student learning, and I can also use the speech-to-text functionality to document quickly.
+This way also allows me to share my documentation with my teaching partner.

 You can also provide opportunities for your students to document their own learning.
 I’ve used Brightspace for that in the past!